evakathie/ux-portfolio/projects/control-redesign.md

 <p>The disabled state is used when a user should have neither read nor write access to a control.
 The content of the control is not visible because it is irrelevant for the user.</p>

-<p>Before the redesign disabled and read only weren't distinguishable.
-This resulted also in disabled controls (like textfields) showing values that weren't useful for the user because they aren't applied.
-E.g. if a text field was used in combination with an on off switch and the switch was turned off, the text field would still display a value even though the setting isn't applied.
+<p>Before the redesign disabled and read only werenʼt distinguishable.
+This resulted also in disabled controls (like textfields) showing values that werenʼt useful for the user because they arenʼt applied.
+E.g. if a text field was used in combination with an on off switch and the switch was turned off, the text field would still display a value even though the setting isnʼt applied.
 In the redesign the design decision was therefore that no values were to be displayed in disabled controls.
 Additionally, the whole control lacks a shadow effect that indicates affordance and is displayed with opacity.</p>

 <p>Design Specifications:</p>